Mastitis, which mainly affects breast-feeding women, causes redness, swelling and pain in one or both breasts.

-Breast-feeding is a learned skill, and poor technique can lead to milk being trapped in the breast, a main cause of mastitis.
+Milk that is trapped in the breast is the main cause of mastitis.
 Other causes include:

 - A blocked milk duct.
-If a breast doesn't completely empty at feedings, one of your milk ducts can become clogged, causing milk to back up, which leads to breast infection.
+If a breast doesn't completely empty at feedings, one of your milk ducts can become clogged.
+The blockage causes milk to back up, leading to breast infection.

 - Bacteria entering your breast.
-Bacteria from your skin's surface and baby's mouth can enter the milk ducts through a break or crack in the skin of your nipple or through a milk duct opening.
-Stagnant milk in a breast that isn't emptied enough provides a breeding ground for the bacteria.
-The antibacterial properties of your milk help protect your baby from the infection.
+Bacteria from your skin's surface and baby's mouth can enter the milk ducts through a crack in the skin of your nipple or through a milk duct opening.
+Stagnant milk in a breast that isn't emptied provides a breeding ground for the bacteria.

 Risk factors for mastitis include:

-- Wearing a tightfitting bra or putting pressure on your breast from using a seatbelt or carrying a heavy bag, which may restrict milk flow
+- Wearing a tightfitting bra or putting pressure on your breast when using a seat belt or carrying a heavy bag, which may restrict milk flow

 - Becoming overly tired or stressed